-If a child is working below age related expectations or is making slower than expected progress, we will consider whether they need extra help.
-If your child has been identified as having a Special Educational Need or Disability before they join us, the SENDCo at their previous School or Nursery should contact the School and pass on information about your child's needs.
+If your child has been identified as having a Special Educational Need or Disability before they join us, the SENDCo at their previous school or nursery should contact the School and pass on information about your child's needs.

 What should I do if I think my child has Special Educational Needs?